ismutable/chirp/README.md

 </div>
 <p></p>

-**Chirp** is a chat app that uses your computer's existing sound system to _ultrasonically_ communicate with friends.
+**Chirp** is a delightful chat app that uses your computer's built-in audio stack to enable _ultrasonic_ messaging to nearby friends.